revilowaldow/BITC/Sessions/2025/06 15 - Session 46.md

 Aru recovers hide from the wyvern

+Caenis is healed by Aru (potion) and Kaulinan (word)

 Dengo went to the southwest to investigate smoke rising in the vicinity of Abdos

-Party heads towards the Wyvern's La
+Party heads towards the Wyvern's Lair